Trump expected to issue flurry of pardons on last full day

 “I heard his story and brought it to Ivanka,” said Jackson.
 “Once she heard the story, she took it to the DOJ, she took it to the pardon attorney.”

 Trump had been expected to move forward with additional pardons and commutations earlier this month, but discussions were put on hold after the insurrection at the Capitol by pro-Trump rioters incited by the president’s fiery and baseless election challenges.
 That threw an already paralyzed White House into even further chaos.

-Trump has since been impeached for a second time.
+Trump has since been impeached for a second time and a sense of wariness has set in, with the president’s inner circle fearful of doing anything that could provoke a conviction in the Senate that would potentially bar him from ever holding office again.

+That would curtail any chance of a 2024 presidential run and Trump had hoped to at least stoke the rumors of a campaign to remain relevant and a GOP kingmaker.
+Trump aides nervously watched Senate Majority Leader Mitch McConnell’s Tuesday denunciation of the president’s words that incited the riot; if McConnell, who has not signaled how he will vote in the trial, opts to convict, enough Republicans may follow suit to oust Trump, who does not have his Twitter account to keep his adopted party in line.

-A long list of staffers have already packed their offices and departed the White House, leaving the West Wing deserted — a warren of empty offices and bare walls — surrounded by an unprecedented security apparatus with National Guard troops, military vehicles and checkpoints aimed at staving off further violence.
+A long list of Trump staffers have already packed their offices and departed the White House, leaving the West Wing deserted — a warren of empty offices and bare walls — surrounded by an unprecedented security apparatus with National Guard troops, military vehicles and checkpoints aimed at staving off further violence.

 Moving trucks were spotted in Florida on Monday arriving at Trump’s private Mar-a-Lago club.